Gate Your Web3 Community with Ancla (powered by Smithii)

 2. Smart contracts with Temporary Lock-in: lock tokens for a specific period can prevent whales from selling large quantities of tokens in the market simultaneously.
 This ensures a more gradual release of tokens, promoting price stability.

-Anti-Whale configuration for your token
+Setting up Anti-Whale for your token

 You can configure the anti-whaling mechanisms with the tool at Smithii using the following steps:

-anti whale for arbitrum token jpg - Smithii
+anti-whale for arbitrum token - Smithii

 1. Connect your wallet: Use the button on the top right to connect your wallet.

-2. Select the token you created
+2. Select the token created

 3. Sets the limit per transaction: Indicates the maximum amount per transaction to limit the whales.